tfadeyi/auth0-simple-exporter/README.md

 ## Contributing

-**Everyone** is welcomed to contribute to the project, please see [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to get started.
+**Everyone** is welcome to contribute to the project.

+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to get started.

-Feedback is always appreciated, whether it's a bug or feature request feel free to open an issue using one of the templates.
+Feedback is always appreciated, whether it's a bug or feature request, feel free to open an issue using one of the templates.

 ## License
 Apache 2.0, see [LICENSE.md](./LICENSE).